 Although not usually fatal, macadamia nuts are toxic to dogs and can result in vomiting, high temperature, depression, weakness, muscle tremors, and loss of stability of the back legs.
 Generally, the effects of macadamia nut toxicity are seen around 12 hours after the dog consumes the nuts.
-Symptoms are even more severe if the macadamia nuts are in chocolate candy.
-If your pet bolts down a bag of macadamia nuts that Grandma sent you, get it to your veterinarian as soon as possible.
+Symptoms are even more severe if the macadamia nuts are in chocolate.
+If your pet bolts down a bag of macadamia nuts that Grandma sent you, get it to your vet as soon as possible.

 If your dog sneaks into your Mexican fiesta and devours a bowl of guacamole, it probably won’t feel so good afterward.
 Avocados contain a chemical called persin that can cause your dog to vomit and/or have severe diarrhea.
-(Some dogs, however, have shown no reaction at all from eating avocados and experts disagree about how toxic they are.)
+Although, some dogs have shown no reaction at all from eating avocados and experts disagree about how toxic they are.
 However, the wise choice is to prevent your dog from eating avocados in any form.
 Avocados offer another danger; the large hard seed can become stuck in a dog’s digestive tract.

 No one is sure why grapes and raisins are toxic to dogs, but these small fruits can cause big problems for your pet.
-Consuming grapes and raisins can result in vomiting, diarrhea, abdominal pain, dehydration, and eventually sudden, acute renal failure.
-If you discover that your dog has devoured a package of raisins, get it to a veterinarian for a full examination.
+Consuming grapes and raisins can result in vomiting, diarrhoea, abdominal pain, dehydration, and eventually sudden, acute renal failure.
+If you discover that your dog has devoured a package of raisins, get it to the vet for a full examination.

 The only way a dog should be around liquor is if it's pictured on the label.
 Otherwise, dogs cannot tolerate liquor and can easily get alcohol poisoning.
 Liquor will depress your pet's nervous system, slow its heart rate, and damage its liver.
 A small dog could die from as little as one shot of hard liquor.
 The higher the alcohol content, the more dangerous it is for your pet.
 So, when the cocktail hour rolls around, keep your pet away from the bottle.

 Experts don’t agree on the matter of feeding dogs raw eggs.
 Some believe the possibility of salmonella poisoning and a biotin deficiency potentially caused by a substance in the egg whites are two reasons to avoid raw eggs.
-Cook the eggs and avoid any problems completely.
+Either way, it's best to cook the eggs and avoid any problems completely.